particl/genesis-wallet-generator/readme.md

 Enter your BIP39 phrase into the 'BIP39 Phrase' field, or press 'Generate Random Phrase'

-If required, set the derivation path, although the defaults are quite usable.

-See the table for a list of addresses generated from the phrase.

-Toggle columns to blank to easily copy/paste a single column of data, eg to import private keys into a wallet or supply someone with a list of addresses.

 The BIP32 keys can be used at [bip32.org](https://bip32.org) if desired.